GiLifshitz/Baby_sensor/README.md

 - use your phone or computer to look at the camera and ThingSpeak figures to monitor your precious baby while he/she is sleeping.

 ***ThingSpeak Chart Examples:***
-For examples of ThingSpeak charts, visit the [ThingSpeak Chart Repository](Pictures/ThingSpeak_Charts).
+For examples of ThingSpeak charts, visit [ThingSpeak Chart Repository](Pictures/ThingSpeak_Charts).